MrMerrittx702/My-First-Java-Program/README.md

 Directions:
 Using the HelloWorld.java template file.
 Develop a program that outputs "Hello World" (excluding the quotes).
-This is your first Java Program for AP CSA.
+This is your first Java Program for AP CSA. /n

+Make sure that your output is exact.
+For example "hello world" will not work.